mimecine/neat-macro-sea/src/projects/harold-square-office.md

   - image: /static/img/harold-square-office.5.OUT-WINDOW-CHAIRS.jpg
     caption: ''
 tags:
+  - should be taken seriously
-  - Fun
+  - happened
-  - New and Old
+  - were beaux, and still is
 ---
 A 10,000 sq ft office for Macro Sea, DBI Projects and DBI Construction Consultants on the 9th floor of a Beaux Arts building at Herald Square.